Need a decadent cake for one? Try this super easy flourless gluten free cake made with just 3 ingredients in the oven or the microwave.

-Or for your kid when you have to send him to a birthday party but since he's gluten free he can't have the cupcakes they're serving.
-I can't begin to tell you how many times I've made 1 dozen gluten free cupcakes, just because I needed 1 for a birthday party.
+Maybe your kid when you have to send him to a birthday party but since he's gluten free he can't have the cupcakes they're serving.
+I can't begin to tell you how many times I've made 1 dozen cupcakes just because I needed 1 for a birthday party.

-I really prefer to bake it in a water bath, as it bakes slowly and evenly that way.
+I prefer to bake this cake in a water bath, as it bakes slowly and evenly that way.
 But I've also baked it right on the oven rack or on a baking sheet for stability, and it bakes a bit more quickly but still works just fine.

 If you bake it for 17 minutes flat in a water bath, it'll have a very pudding-like, molten consistency in the center.
 Bake it for a few minutes more, or without the water bath, and it should be baked through by then.